MathsJam/mathsjam-site/gathering/uk/whats-on/activities.md

 ![Photo of knitted things on table](https://mathsjam.com/assets/images/gathering/TablesAtBack1.jpg)
 ![Photo of Chalkdust magazines on table](https://mathsjam.com/assets/images/gathering/TablesAtBack2.jpg)

-2022's tables featured the [Spigot Tap](https://youtu.be/LQ1_di1TStc?feature=shared), which dispensed digit of pi.
+2022's tables featured the [Spigot Tap](https://youtu.be/LQ1_di1TStc?feature=shared), which dispensed digits of pi.

 Occasionally contribiutors to the 'things to take' table have requested a small donation in a collection box, either to cover the costs of producing the items, or for charity.
 This is strictly optional.